github/codeql-coding-standards/c/cert/src/rules/CON30-C/CleanUpThreadSpecificStorage.md

 ## Implementation notes

 This query does not attempt to ensure that the deallocation function in fact deallocates memory and instead assumes the contract is valid.
+Additionally, this query requires that all `tss_create` calls are bookended by calls to `tss_delete`, even if a thread is not created.

 ## References